fecetinn/A-B-Testing-Bidding-Strategies-Analysis/README.md

 2. **Statistical Significance**: Is any observed difference statistically significant?
 3. **Risk Assessment**: What are the risks of switching bidding strategies?
 4. **ROI Impact**: How would the change affect return on investment?
-5. **Implementation Decision**: Should bombabomba.com adopt the new strategy?
+5. **Implementation Decision**: Should the website adopt the new strategy?

 ---